Axion Star Explosions: A New Source for Axion Indirect Detection: Constraints from the CMB Optical Depth

+We derive conservative constraints on reionization driven by axion star explosions by using the $95\%$ upper limit on the integrated Thomson optical depth to reionization from Planck CMB observations: $\tau_{\rm reio}< 0.068$~\cite{Planck:2016mks,aghanim2020planck}.
+In practice, and as customarily done for other types of energy injections~\cite{Liu:2020wqz,Capozzi:2023xie,Liu:2023fgu}, since observations show that the Universe should be fully ionized by redshift $z\simeq 6$~\cite{Fan:2005es}, and this implies a minimum contribution of $\tau_{\rm reio} = 0.0384$, we then consider a region of parameter space excluded if the contribution to the optical width to reionization from axion star explosions at $50>z>6$ is $\tau_{\rm reio}> 0.03$.
+We note that this is a conservative approach as it assumes the Universe was not reionized until $z = 6$ by standard astrophysical sources.

-The axion parameter space excluded at 2$\sigma$ confidence as a result of this constraint is shown in the two regions in dark red in Figure~\ref{fig:constraints}, and the resulting evolution of the ionization fraction and IGM temperature for representative models is shown in Figure~\ref{fig:xe_Tb_cases}.
+The axion parameter space excluded as a result of this constraint is shown in the two regions in dark red in Figure~\ref{fig:constraints}, and the resulting evolution of the ionization fraction and IGM temperature for representative models is shown in Figure~\ref{fig:xe_Tb_cases}.
 Constraints in the region $m_a\lesssim 5\times 10^{-13}\,{\rm eV}$ are a result of patchy reionization generated by the decay of all critical axion stars in the Universe once the axion decay is kinematically allowed, namely when $\omega_p(z_{\rm decay}) = m_a/2$.
 For $m_a\gtrsim 5\times 10^{-13}\,{\rm eV}$ the photon plasma mass is small compared to the axion mass, and the constraints arise instead from super-critical axion stars formed via mergers providing continuous heating and uniform reionization.
-The intermediate region of parameter space is constrained only at $1\sigma$.
-The intermediate region leads to a smaller increase in $\tau$ because when some reionization takes place the photon plasma mass grows and blocks further axion star decays.
-This can explicitly be seen in the green curve of the upper panel of Figure~\ref{fig:xe_Tb_cases}.
-The intermediate region of parameter space will be further tested in the near future.
-For example, LiteBIRD will provide a cosmic variance limited measurement of the large scale $EE$ polarisation spectrum, thereby significantly improving the determination of $\tau_{\rm reio}$~\cite{LiteBIRD:2020khw}.
+The intermediate region of parameter space is constrained only at $1\sigma$ because in this regime the plasma frequency rises and blocks further axion star decay, see green curve of the upper panel of Figure~\ref{fig:xe_Tb_cases}.
+This region of parameter space is, however, expected to be tested with large scale CMB polarization data from LiteBIRD~\cite{LiteBIRD:2020khw}.